mlammens/ENS-511-Plant-Ecology/index.md

 [Assignment 3](pages/assignment-3.html) - DUE 09/28/2016 by 4:30 PM
 [Assignment 4](pages/assignment-4.html) - DUE 10/05/2016 by 4:30 PM
 [Assignment 5](pages/assignment-5.html) - DUE 10/19/2016 by 4:30 PM

+## Final Project Overview

+You can find more information about the final project [here](pages/final-project.html)